-During the quarter ending December 31, 2019, the Company spend \$61,727 on exploration expenses which is \$592,395 less than the \$654,122 spent on exploration expenses for the same quatrer in the previous year.
+During the quarter ending December 31, 2019, the Company spent \$61,727 on exploration expenses, which is \$592,395 less than the \$654,122 spent on exploration expenses for the same quarter in the previous year.

-During the quarter ending December 31, 2019, the Company recorded recoveries against exploration expenditures, decreasing the losses made during the quarter with \$252,154 compared with the same quarter during the previous year.
+During the quarter ending December 31, 2019, the Company recorded recoveries against exploration expenditures, decreasing the losses made during the quarter by \$252,154 compared wth the same quarter during the previous year.

-During the quarter ending June 30, 2020, the Company entered into a sale and purchase agreement to assign an undivided 25% interest in and to the Oro Cruz Property in full and final settlement of the total advances of \$440,000 to a former insider and two other companies controlled by such person.
+During the quarter ending June 30, 2020, the Company entered into a sale and purchase agreement to assign an undivided 25% interest in and to the Oro Cruz Property in full and final settlement of the total advances of \$440,000 to Mr. Ronald K. Netolitzky and two other companies controlled by Mr. Ronald K. Netolitzky.
 The Company recognized a gain on settlement of debts of \$440,000 related to this sale and purchase agreement during the quarter ended June 30, 2020.